sujalwarke28/traffic-violation-detection-system/README.md

 - Firebase Console → Authentication → Authorized domains → add your Netlify domain
 - Razorpay (optional) → allow your frontend origin for Checkout; use test keys in env

-## Security & Notes

-- Do not commit secrets.
-Use environment variables in cloud hosts.
-- Prefer `FIREBASE_SERVICE_ACCOUNT_JSON` for Firebase Admin in production.
-- Consider restricting CORS in `backend/server.js` to your frontend domain.
-- For scale, store images in object storage (S3/GCS) and keep URLs in MongoDB instead of base64.

 ## Troubleshooting